 Scott is Professor and Head of Statistics in the School of Mathematics and Statistics at UNSW.
 He is internationally recognised for his work in computational and Bayesian statistics, and in particular for developing inferential techniques for computationally intractable models and challenging data.
-Scott is currently President of the Statistical Society of Australia, Chair of the Australiasian Chapter of the International Society of Bayesian Analysis (ISBA) and a member of the Australian National Committee for Mathematical Sciences.
+Scott is a recent President of the Statistical Society of Australia and member of the Australian National Committee for Mathematical Sciences.
+He is currently Chair of the Australiasian Chapter of the International Society of Bayesian Analysis (ISBA) and an ARC Future Fellow.
 Scott is a previous winner of the Moran Medal (Australian Academy of Science), the G. N. Alexander Medal (Engineers Australia) and the J. G. Russell Award (Australian Academy of Science), and is a previous Australian Research Council Queen Elizabeth II Research Fellow.

 Computationally intractable models

 Symbolic data analysis